 Bear baiting is a cruel spectator event in which a captive black bear is pitted against teams of dogs.
 The bear's claws and many of her teeth have been cut off or file down, and she is tethered closely to a stake in the corner of a fenced area.
 She is helpless to defend herself and has little freedom of movement.

 Hundreds of dogs are released, one to three at a time, supposedly to "bay" the bear.
 In general, bear baying means that dogs are expected to bark at the bear, make eye contact with her, and keep her in place.
 But in bear baiting events, the dogs harass the bear, often jumping on her and biting her.

 The term "bear baiting" is also sometimes used to describe setting out food to lure wild bears to a location, then shooting them at close range.
 Although also cruel, this practice is unrelated to the bear baiting competitions found in South Carolina.

 Where does bear baiting occur?

-Bear baiting is only known to occur publicly in South Carolina.
-Public bear baiting competitions are held in Spartanburg, Hickory Grove, and Travelers Rest, S.C.
-Backyard events are reportedly held throughout the rural areas of northwest South Carolina during much of the year.
+At the time of our investigation, bear baiting was only known to occur publicly in South Carolina.
+Public bear baiting competitions were held in Spartanburg, Hickory Grove, and Travelers Rest, S.C.
+Backyard events were reportedly held throughout the rural areas of northwest South Carolina during much of the year.